-How to Check Your SNAP Application Status in New Hampshire
+Checking Your SNAP Application Status in New Hampshire

 After you apply for SNAP in New Hampshire, you may wish to check whether your application has been processed.
 To look at your food stamp application status, you may contact the DHHS and provide your name, case number or other identifying information.
 If you applied online, you can log into your account to view your application.

 Before you check food stamp application materials, it helps to know that most forms are processed within 30 days.
 In certain emergency situations, your application may be approved within seven days.
 It is recommended that you contact the DHHS if you have not received any response within 30 days of applying.